xuchen66/sphinx-emdocs/source/SerialEM_note_define-IS-vectors.rst

 shift vectors for R mag, but also **results in an adjustment transform matrix between the two**!

-As soon as the procedure is finished, the adjustment transform is available, and already applied for the CURRENT one, as shown in below figure 4.
+As soon as the procedure is finished, the adjustment transform is available (in memory), and already applied for the CURRENT one, as shown in below figure 4.

 **Fig.4 Adjustment transform already applied**